Harish-Chandar/Harish-Chandar/README.md

 I am also interested in web development and have worked on full stack projects.
 ## Experience:
 **Fall 2024 – Present:** Researching Behavioral Intention Prediction technologies with Carnegie Mellon University
-**Spring 2024 – Present:** Full-Stack Software Developer and Project Supervisor for the Illinois Association for Gifted Children
+**Spring 2024 – Present:** Full-Stack Software Developer for the Illinois Association for Gifted Children
 Learning Enrichment Engine Project Website: (https://iagc.imsa.edu/)
 **Summer and Fall 2024:** Computer Science Tutor at Infinity Tutoring (https://infinitytutoring4.wixsite.com/mysite)
 **Spring 2024:** Interned as a React JS Front-End Developer and Market Researcher at Venture Point